 The Group and the Company will adopt the above mentioned standards, amendments or interpretations, if applicable, when they become effective in respective financial periods.
-The Directors do not expect any material impact to the financial statements of the above pronouncements other than the Standard described below:
+The Directors do not expect any material impact to the financial statements of the above pronouncements.